Azerbaijani national identity: Background

 The Azerbaijani people have an identity that has been shaped by the interaction of many ethnic and cultural elements throughout history.
 With the arrival of the Seljuk Turks in the region in the 11th century, the Oghuz tribes settled in Azerbaijan and mingled with the Iranic-origin peoples and Caucasian indigenous communities living here.
-This process was a period in which the foundations of the Azerbaijani Turkish language were laid and Islamic culture became widespread.
+This process was a period in which the foundations of the Azerbaijani Turkic language were laid and Islamic culture became widespread.

 During the Qara Qoyunlu and Aq Qoyunlu periods, Azerbaijani Turkish (known as "Turki" in contemporary sources) gradually emerged as a literary and poetic medium of expression, and Azerbaijani Turkic gradually began to differentiate from Anatolian Turkic.
-With the strengthening of the Turkic language during the Qara Qoyunlu period, the Turkification of the Azerbaijan region increased.

 During this period, writing in Turkic became fashionable at court and among poets.
-The Qaraqoyunlu ruler Cihanshah was known for his pen name "Haqiqi," while the Aq Qoyunlu ruler Sultan Yakup was known for writing Turkish poetry.
+The Qara Qoyunlu ruler Jahan Shah was known for his pen name "Haqiqi," while the Aq Qoyunlu ruler Sultan Ya'qub was known for writing Turkish poetry.

 Historically, the name "Azerbaijan" referred to the region south of the Aras River, in present-day northwestern Iran.
 The historical name of the present-day Republic of Azerbaijan was Arran and Shirvan.
 Before its conquest by the Russian Empire, Shirvan was a province of an imperial structure that was entirely Iranian, in the same fashion as other provinces such as Lorestan and Khorasan.
 Before the 20th century, the Azerbaijanis barely constituted as an ethnic group, much less a nation.
 The people who lived in the present-day country of Azerbaijan identified as either Muslims of the ummah (community), or Turks, who shared a language family spread out throughout a considerable portion of Central Asia, or as Persians.
 Unlike the Armenians and the Georgians, they employed the Persian alphabet as they lacked their own.

 The delayed emergence of Azerbaijani national identity has several causes.
 Persian culture dominated the area that would become modern-day Azerbaijan for the majority of its history, up until the 1820s.
 The region never formed a distinct, unified state before the Russians finished conquering it in 1828, and even when Iran ruled the area, the eastern part of the South Caucasus was composed of numerous feudal khanates.
 The ethnic diversity in many of these khanates posed another barrier to national unification.